dmbaturin/iproute2-cheatsheet/site/index.md

 32766:	from all lookup main
 ```

 The `from all lookup local` rule is special and cannot be deleted.
-The `from all lookup main` is not, there may be valid reasons not to have it, e.g. if you want to route only traffic you created explicit rules for.
+The `from all lookup main` is not, there may be valid reasons not to have it, e.g.,
+if you want to route only traffic you created explicit rules for.
 As a side effect, if you do `ip rule flush`, that rule will be deleted, which will make the system stop routing any traffic until you restore your rules.

 <h2 id="ip-vrf">VRF management</h2>